TYPO3-Solr/solr-typo3-devbox/README.md

 Username: admin
 Password: supersecret

-Afterwards in the backend requeue all pages and re index and then check the frontend.
+Afterwards in the backend requeue all pages and re-index and then check the frontend.

 4. Check solr: